biovis/2019/_posts/2019-03-21-workshop-date.md

 author: Jan Byška
 ---

-We are gald to annouce that BioVis@VIS Workshop will take place on Thursday 24th October 2019.
+We are glad to annouce that BioVis@VIS Workshop will take place on Thursday 24th October 2019.
 More information [here](http://biovis.net/2019/ieeevis/).